gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the above example, the error occurred due to there being no model element at path `bar`.

 This is an area of active development and will continue to improve and evolve in coming Gradle releases.

+### Support for verifying Gradle wrapper distribution download against SHA-256 hash

+It is now possible to verify the integrity of the Gradle distribution used by the [Gradle wrapper](userguide/gradle_wrapper.html) against a known checksum.
+This provides an extra level of assurance that the Gradle runtime is exactly the intended version.

+To enable verification you need only specify a `distributionSha256Sum` property in your project's `gradle-wrapper.properties` file.

+    distributionSha256Sum=e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855

+Please see section [Verification of downloaded Gradle distributions](userguide/gradle_wrapper.html#sec:verification) of the User Guide for more information.

+This feature was contributed by [Dominik Schürmann](https://github.com/dschuermann).

 ## Fixed issues